-The assessment on quantity of sports hall provision is that Chesterfield has a surplus of supply over demand of 14 badminton courts in 2013 and this reduces to 11 courts in 2028.
-This is based on the sports hall supply being unchanged between the two years and demand increasing based on the population growth between the two years.

-There is however a need to retain this level of provision because 8 of the total 9 sports halls venues which have some community use are on education - school or college sites.
+- 1.103 The assessment on quantity of sports hall provision is that Chesterfield has a surplus of supply over demand of 14 badminton courts in 2013 and this reduces to 11 courts in 2028.
+This is based on the sports hall supply being unchanged between the two years and demand increasing based on the population growth between the two years. - 1.104 There is however a need to retain this level of provision as 8 of the total 9 sports halls venues which have some community use are on education school or college sites.
 Maintaining this supply of sports halls to meet demand is contingent on continuing availability of the venues and this is at the decision and discretion of the school and college sports hall owner and operator.
-The projected surplus of supply over demand could be eliminated if 2-3 of these venues do not continue with community use, or if the rate of participation in hall sports increases and thereby increases demand.

-In terms of access the assessment of need has identified the location and catchment area of the sports halls correlates very well with the location of 90% of the Chesterfield demand for sports halls.
-In short 90% of the demand for a sports hall by Chesterfield residents is located within the catchment area of a Chesterfield sports hall.
-Furthermore there is enough capacity at the sports halls to absorb this level of demand.
+The projected surplus of supply over demand could be eliminated if 2 3 of these venues do not continue with community use, or if the rate of participation in hall sports increases and thereby increases demand. - 1.105 In terms of access the assessment of need has identified the location and catchment area of the sports halls correlates very well with the location of 90% of the Chesterfield demand for sports halls.
+90% of the demand for a sports hall by Chesterfield residents is located within the catchment area of a Chesterfield sports hall.
+There is enough sports halls capacity to absorb this level of demand.
 Changing the location of sports halls in the borough is very unlikely to improve on access to sports halls by Chesterfield residents.